-Born in Calgary, Alberta, Mr. Paul Dubé spent his adolescence in Dalhousie, New Brunswick, where he was valedictorian of his high school graduating class.
-After high school he attended the University of Ottawa and graduated with a bachelor’s degree in Political Science (B.A.).
+Born in Calgary, Alberta, Mr. Paul Dubé (he/him) spent his adolescence in Dalhousie, New Brunswick, where he was valedictorian of his high school graduating class.
+After high school, he attended the University of Ottawa and graduated with a bachelor’s degree in Political Science (B.A.).
 Mr. Dubé went on to earn a Bachelor of Laws (LL.B) at the University of Edinburgh in Scotland, followed by a Juris Doctor (J.D.) degree in law at the University of Windsor in Ontario.

 While at the University of Windsor, Mr. Dubé was awarded the Cassels Brock and Blackwell Centennial Prize for Legal Practice Skills for his clinical work at Legal Assistance of Windsor (1991).

 Following his admissions to the Law Society of Upper Canada and the Law Society of New Brunswick in 1992, Mr. Dubé began his legal career in private practice in New Brunswick.
 He specialized in criminal litigation and demonstrated an unwavering commitment to the protection of rights conferred by the Canadian Charter of Rights and Freedoms and the promotion of procedural fairness.
 Over the course of his legal career, Mr. Dubé gained a reputation as an effective advocate for all people, especially the economically disadvantaged.